cert-orangecyberdefense/cti/smokedham/20260925-SmokedHam.md

-🧶Our CyberSOC team has observed malicious ads leading to fake RDC Manual or RVtools training websites.
-These sites deliver fake installers that deliver various payloads, including **SmokedHam/UNC2465**.
+🧶Our CyberSOC team has observed malicious ads leading to fake RDC Manager or RVtools training websites.
+These sites deliver fake installers that lead to various payloads, including **SmokedHam/UNC2465**.

 🔗 Other payloads using the same signer, SAN SOFTWARE, TOO, have also been documented recently but not formally tied to this cluster: